bbeek/refactorlegacy/Labs/Day1/Readme.md

 Apply the same **Rename variable** refactoring on the `perf` parameter of `AmountFor`.
 Rename it to `performance`, compile test and commit.

 ## Removing the `play` variable
-The next refactoring we want to apply is regarding the `play` parameter.
+The next refactoring we want to apply is regarding the `play` parameter.<br />
 This parameter is just a computation based on the performance playID and as we already have a Performance object as parameter, there should not be a need to pass it in as we could also calculate it ourselves.
 Meaning that we want to remove the `play` parameter.

-However here the design of the `Statement` method holds us back, because the dictionary containing all plays is a local parameter.
+However here the design of the `Statement` method holds us back, as the dictionary containing all plays is a local parameter.
-Meaning that we need to promote the `plays` parameter into a instance variable (in C# called Fields) of the class `BillGenerator`
+Meaning that we need to promote the `plays` parameter into a instance variable (in C# called *Fields*) of the class `BillGenerator`
 Let's start with adding `private readonly IReadOnlyDictionary<string, Play> plays;` to the top of the class.

 Now we *could* assign the `plays` parameter directly to the instance variable by using `this.plays = plays;` within the Statement method,